ChayceTheProgrammer/ProjectDash/README.md

 Base: Sonic Battle and Sonic Advance 1,2,3
 (Future - Episode BlackDoomX: Megaman X Series, Megaman Series, Megaman Zero Series, Sonic 1,2,3,CD and Final Fantasy Sonic)

+STORY
+After an alternate ending to Sonic 06 where after the timeline is reversed a crack in the multiverse occurs and accross most sprite work characters now are aware of other sprite dimensions.
+Our Speedy Heroes will put the spriterverse back together!

 Github Repository Breakdown
 src/
 main.cpp				// Main game loop